 Get Into Princeton

-Princeton University ranks at #1 on the most recent US News and World Report’s list of National Universities, Best Value Schools, and Best Undergraduate Teaching.
-Founded in 1746 as the College of New Jersey, today Princeton enrolls 5,400 undergraduate students who study on the school’s suburban campus in Princeton, NJ.
-It’s also among the more selective Ivy League schools, admitting just 6.1% of applicants to the class of 2021.
-(Only Harvard and Columbia had lower acceptance rates.)
+Princeton University ranks at #1 on the most recent U.S. News and World Report’s list of National Universities, Best Value Schools, and Best Undergraduate Teaching.
+Founded in 1746 as the College of New Jersey, today Princeton enrolls 5,300 undergraduate students who study on the school’s suburban campus in Princeton, NJ.

 98% of Princeton undergraduates live on the school’s campus.
 Freshman and sophomores live in one of six residential colleges, which provide a local community for students on a large campus.
 Upperclassmen can find community through one or more of Princeton’s 11 eating clubs, which are private, coeducational organizations offering meals, social events, intramural sports, and community service activities.
 70% of juniors and seniors participate in eating clubs every year.